spack/spack/lib/spack/docs/basic_usage.rst

 Basic Usage
 ===========

-The ``spack`` command has many *subcommands*.
-You'll only need a small subset of them for typical usage.
+While the ``spack`` command has many *subcommands*, you'll need only a small subset in typical use.

-Note that Spack colorizes output.  ``less -R`` should be used with Spack to maintain this colorization.
+Note that Spack colorizes output.
+Use ``less -R`` to maintain this colorization.
 E.g.:

 .. code-block:: console

     $ spack find | less -R

-It is recommended that the following be put in your ``.bashrc`` file:
+We recommend that you put the following in your ``.bashrc`` file:

 .. code-block:: sh

     alias less='less -R'

 --------------------------
-Listing available packages
+Listing Available Packages
 --------------------------

-To install software with Spack, you need to know what software is available.
-You can see a list of available package names at the :ref:`package-list` webpage, or using the ``spack list`` command.
+To install software with Spack, you can view a list of available package names at the :ref:`package-list` webpage, or using the ``spack list`` command.

 .. _cmd-spack-list: